sammyperl/sammyperl.github.io/index.md

  - I am an instructor and co-designer for the [CERT Advanced Incident Handling Course](https://www.sei.cmu.edu/education-outreach/courses/course.cfm?coursecode=P23B) (AIH follows FIH and is a 4 day workshop on incident handling for cybersecurity professionals))
  - I helped to develop, run, and present an "Incident Handling Exercise" at the International Cyber Defense Workshop (June 2013).
 You can [read about the 2013 ICDW program here](https://cic.ndu.edu/NEWS/News-Announcements/Article/571364/dod-cios-14th-international-cyber-defense-workshop-icdw-10-14-june-2013/).
  - I have helped develop a CERT training course on Information Sharing for CSIRTs

+## Conferences
+- I am serving as a publicity co-chair for the 2020 [IEEE 21st International Conference on Information Reuse and Integration for Data Science](https://homepages.uc.edu/~niunn/IRI20/).
+The conference will be held August 11 - August 13, 2020 at the Tuscany Hotel, Las Vegas, Nevada, USA.